ngeklai/BADS7105-CRM-Analysis-and-Intelligence/Homework 12: Voice of Customers/README.md

 * Assumption: a competitor shares a common trait of your customers.
 * Dataset: a list of customer reviews
 * Method: NLP Document Similarity
-* Brief Steps: Customer Reviews -> Documents -> TF-IDF Vectorization -> Cosine Similarity
+* Steps in Brief: Customer Reviews -> Documents -> TF-IDF Vectorization -> Cosine Similarity

 By this assignment, we are provided with list of customer reviews about three shabu restaurants operating mainly in BKK, Thailand.
 Such list is comprised of eight columns; Review ID, Restaurant ID, Restaurant, User, Headline, Review, and Rating.